paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 ## What TGA Cannot Demonstrate

 **Regulatory Obligations**
-TGA cannot produce documentation showing it met provisional‑approval monitoring requirements under Cabinet‑endorsed policy, Australian law and the international pharmacovigilance standards it cites (ICH E2E, CIOMS).
+TGA cannot produce documentation showing it met provisional-approval monitoring requirements under Cabinet-endorsed policy, Australian law and the international pharmacovigilance standards it cites (ICH E2E, CIOMS).

 **Official Confirmation**
 The Information Commissioner confirmed that implementation records for the Plan could not be found after searches of 531 TRIM folders and more than 2,200 pages.

 **Senate Admission**
-TGA officials admitted monitoring was "never systematically tracked" against Plan objectives and characterised it as "day‑to‑day processes".
+TGA officials admitted monitoring was "never systematically tracked" against Plan objectives and characterised it as "day-to-day processes".

-**Independent Validation**
+**Legal Commentary**
-Independent legal commentary (Sparke Helmore) has highlighted the FOI contradictions and transparency issues arising from this record.
+The OAIC decision has been noted in independent legal commentary (Sparke Helmore) and cited in parliamentary proceedings.

 ---